darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 ## Module

-Understand Module behaviour is quite important with NodeJS, those who tried to play with it know what I am speaking about.
+Understand module component loading system is quite important in NodeJS, those who tried to play with it may know what I am talking about.

 How it works, what is the difference between `export`, `module.exports`.

-In this thread, we will take a deep look at how it is working node core dependency management.
+In this thread, we will take a deep look at how node core dependency management works.

 Module system in NodeJS is handle by [Module.js](https://github.com/joyent/node/blob/master/lib/module.js) file.